AstraZeneca asks FDA to authorize COVID antibody treatment

-LONDON (AP) — AstraZeneca, the Anglo-Swedish drugmaker that developed one of the first COVID-19 vaccines, has asked the U.S. Food and Drug Administration to authorize the emergency use of an antibody treatment to prevent the disease.
+LONDON (AP) — AstraZeneca, the drugmaker that developed one of the first COVID-19 vaccines, has asked the U.S. Food and Drug Administration to authorize the emergency use of a first-of-a-kind antibody treatment to prevent the disease.

-The company said Tuesday that the treatment, known as AZD7442, would be the first long-acting antibody combination to receive an emergency use authorization for COVID-19 prevention.
-The treatment may help protect people whose immune systems don’t respond adequately to vaccination, AstraZeneca said.
+The Anglo-Swedish company said Tuesday that the treatment, known as AZD7442, would be the first long-acting antibody combination to receive an emergency authorization for COVID-19 prevention.
+If authorized, the drug would likely be limited to people with compromised immune systems who don’t get sufficient protection from vaccination.

+The FDA has authorized three other antibody drugs already, including two that can be given after a possible COVID-19 exposure to head off symptoms.
+AstraZeneca’s drug would instead be given as a preventive measure in people who have increased vulnerability to the virus.

+The FDA has stressed that antibody drugs are not a substitute for vaccination, which is the most effective, long-lasting form of virus protection.
+Antibody drugs also are expensive to produce and require an IV or injection and health care workers to administer.

-Late-stage human trials showed that AZD7442 reduced the risk of developing symptomatic COVID-19 by 77%.
+Late-stage human trials showed that AstraZeneca’s antibody drug reduced the risk of developing symptomatic COVID-19 by 77%.
 More than three-quarters of the participants had suppressed immune systems and other conditions that made them more susceptible to severe disease.

 “Vulnerable populations such as the immunocompromised often aren’t able to mount a protective response following vaccination and continue to be at risk of developing COVID-19,” Mene Pangalos, AstraZeneca’s executive vice president for pharmaceutical research, said in a statement.
 “With this first global regulatory filing, we are one step closer to providing an additional option to help protect against COVID-19 alongside vaccines.”